marcelarie/hacker-news-api/DOCU.md

 ```

 This is something temporal and is in the list of prioritis, for the moment the
-work around will be do first a call of 4 pages and then a call of the other 4
+workaround will be doing first a call of 4 pages and then a call of the other 4
 like this:

 `GET` to `http://localhost:8080/4` & `GET` to `http://localhost:8080/8`